 Churchill Manitoba Guide: What You Need To Know Before Visiting

 The town of Churchill is small.
 Especially when compared to the provincial capital of Winnipeg.
 With a year-round population of under 900 people, it’s a wonder that Churchill can swell to accommodate the influx of visitors hoping to get a glimpse of the big three.
 Yet several decades of tourism has helped the resilient northerners to accommodate and thrive.
 Marketing for Churchill has picked up at a feverish pace as well.
 The city is now touted as the Polar Bear Capital of the World, the Beluga Whale Capital of the World, and one of the best places to experience sub-Arctic tundra AND the Northern Lights.
 It’s almost too much to take in for a city of 900.
 But this guide to Churchill Manitoba will help you along the way.
+Anyway you swing it, Churchill is high on the list for having the best wildlife encounters in Canada.

 This northern city is very unique.
 I wrote this Churchill Manitoba guide to help visitors navigate some of the intricacies that make the Polar Bear capital of the world such a special place.
 For the purpose of this Churchill Manitoba guide, I’m going to assume that you are staying at a hotel in Churchill Manitoba or are on a Churchill Manitoba excursion and aren’t packaged in one of the high-end wilderness lodges that take care of many of these details for you.